-Cybersecurity Incident Response Plans In The Works
+Cybersecurity Incident Response Plans in the Works

-TALLAHASSEE – Florida Bar members could be getting guidelines for creating a cybersecurity incident response plan, something experts say is essential in a profession highly targeted by cybercriminals.
+TALLAHASSEE, Fla. – Florida Bar members could be getting guidelines for creating a cybersecurity incident response plan, something experts say is essential in a profession highly targeted by cybercriminals.

 “The reasoning goes, if you’re able to develop an acceptable incident response plan, you are more likely than not to avoid the need for an incident response plan,” Myrtetus quipped.